sjbrown/1kfa/mod_guide_player.md

 When an armour-clad character would normally take Harm or a Wound, the player may put the Harm or Wound token into an appropriate empty slot on their Armour card.
-This represents the character getting lucky, and their armour absorbing the attack instead of their body.
+This represents the character getting lucky, and their armour absorbing some portion of the attack instead of their body.
 Better armour has more chances to protect its wearer.

 ![Slots](images/component_card_slots.png)